Setup - Azure Active Directory¶

 Ready to create a Fugue environment?
-An environment represents cloud infrastructure configuration in a provider account – in this case, Azure Active Directory.
+An environment contains resources from a single AWS account, Azure subscription, Google project, or code repository – in this case, Azure Active Directory.
 Fugue surveys the resource configuration in an environment and reports whether the infrastructure is compliant with a particular compliance standard.

 We recommend only activating Active Directory support for the credentials associated with a single Fugue environment.
 Your Active Directory resources will show up in this environment and if you add Active Directory permissions in other environments, the resources will be duplicated.

 In a hurry?
 For an even quicker setup guide, see Get Started in 5 Minutes.